Sphere10/Hydrogen/src/Hydrogen.Application/README.md

-# Hydrogen.Application
+# 💫 Hydrogen.Application

-A framework library that provides comprehensive application lifecycle, command-line interface, presentation, and dependency injection support for Hydrogen-based applications.
+**Application framework** providing comprehensive lifecycle management, dependency injection, CLI parsing, and foundation for building full-featured Hydrogen-based applications.

 ## 📋 Overview

 `Hydrogen.Application` is the foundation for building applications on top of the Hydrogen framework.
-It provides abstractions and utilities for:

-- **Application Lifecycle**: Manage application initialization, configuration, and shutdown
+It provides abstractions and utilities for application startup, configuration, services, and lifecycle hooks.
-- **Dependency Injection (IoC)**: Integrated service collection and resolution
-- **Command-Line Interface**: Parse and handle command-line arguments
-- **DRM & Product Management**: License validation and product identification
-- **REST API Support**: REST endpoint and HTTP handler utilities
-- **Presentation Layer Foundation**: Base classes for UI components and view models
-- **Settings Management**: Configuration and settings persistence
-- **Logging Infrastructure**: Integrated logging utilities

-## 🏗️ Architecture
+## 💉 Architecture

 The library is organized into several key modules: